josejnra/presto-with-ranger-in-docker/README.md

 Data in Hive is organized into:

 - **Tables**: These are analogous to Tables in Relational Databases.
 Tables can be filtered, projected, joined and unioned.
 Additionally all the data of a table is stored in a directory in HDFS.
 Hive also supports the notion of external tables wherein a table can be created on prexisting files or directories in HDFS by providing the appropriate location to the table creation DDL.
 The rows in a table are organized into typed columns similar to Relational Databases.
-- **Partitions**: Each Table can have one or more partition keys which determine how the data is stored, for example a table T with a date partition column ds had files with data for a particular date stored in the <table location>/ds=<date> directory in HDFS.
-Partitions allow the system to prune data to be inspected based on query predicates, for example a query that is interested in rows from T that satisfy the predicate T.ds = '2008-09-01' would only have to look at files in <table location>/ds=2008-09-01/ directory in HDFS.
+- **Partitions**: Each Table can have one or more partition keys which determine how the data is stored, for example a table T with a date partition column ds had files with data for a particular date stored in the `<table location>/ds=<date>` directory in HDFS.
+Partitions allow the system to prune data to be inspected based on query predicates, for example a query that is interested in rows from T that satisfy the predicate T.ds = '2008-09-01' would only have to look at files in `<table location>/ds=2008-09-01/` directory in HDFS.
 - **Buckets**: Data in each partition may in turn be divided into Buckets based on the hash of a column in the table.
 Each bucket is stored as a file in the partition directory.
 Bucketing allows the system to efficiently evaluate queries that depend on a sample of data (these are queries that use the SAMPLE clause on the table).

 ## Apache Ranger
-User is `admin` and password is `ranger1234`.
-The UI may take a while in order to start.
+Apache Ranger is a framework to enable, monitor and manage comprehensive data security across the Hadoop platform.

+The vision with Ranger is to provide comprehensive security across the Apache Hadoop ecosystem.
+Enterprises can potentially run multiple workloads, in a multi tenant environment.
+Data security within Hadoop needs to evolve to support multiple use cases for data access, while also providing a framework for central administration of security policies and monitoring of user access.

+Apache Ranger has the following goals:

+- Centralized security administration to manage all security related tasks in a central UI or using REST APIs.
+- Fine grained authorization to do a specific action and/or operation with Hadoop component/tool and managed through a central administration tool.
+- Standardize authorization method across all Hadoop components.
+- Enhanced support for different authorization methods - Role based access control, attribute based access control etc.
+- Centralize auditing of user access and administrative actions (security related) within all the components of Hadoop.

 **Ranger Admin Portal** - This is the UI portal and RESTful server for managing policies, users and groups.
 It also contains the UI interface for Audit queries and adhoc reports.